Automatic language translation

-NCAT can determine external appeals from a decision made by certain decision-making bodies.
+NCAT can hear external appeals from decisions made by certain decision-making bodies.

-A person who has been notified that their application for enrolment on the commoners’ roll has been refused may externally appeal the refusal to NCAT under section 11 of the Commons Management Act 1989 (NSW).
+A person may externally appeal to NCAT under section 11 of the Commons Management Act 1989 (NSW) if their application for enrolment on the commoners’ roll is refused.

-An entity as defined in section 4 of the Community Housing Providers National Law (NSW) (National Law) may appeal certain decisions of the Registrar of Community Housing to NCAT.
-Decisions which are externally appealable to NCAT are set out in section 25 of the National Law and include cancelling the entity’s registration, varying the category of the entity’s registration, refusing an application for registration or for the variation of a registration of the entity.
+An entity, as defined in section 4 of the Community Housing Providers National Law (NSW) (National Law), may appeal certain decisions of the Registrar of Community Housing to NCAT.

-External appeals may be brought to NCAT by an applicant against a decision of the Minister for Lands and Property if it relates to one of the following:
+An applicant may bring an external appeal to NCAT against a decision of the Minister for Lands and Property if it relates to one of the following:

 An officer or member of staff of an Aboriginal Land Council may appeal to NCAT against a decision of the Registrar to take disciplinary action against the officer or member of staff under section 199 of the Aboriginal Lands Rights Act 1983 (NSW).